 - Keep weight spread across both feet, mindful to not let the lower back sag.
 Return to start position and repeat on the other side to complete one set.
 Aim to complete 6-8 sets.

-Kindly practice at your own discretion.
+Kindly practice the above 5 exercises for scoliosis you can do at home at own discretion.
 Anyone experiencing back pain that is severe or does not go away with gentle stretches and exercise should see a doctor.
 Should these exercises worsen pain, stop immediately and consult a medical professional.